JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 As a package developer, you may want to test JLL packages locally, or as a binary dependency developer you may want to easily use custom binaries.
-Through a combination of `dev`'ing out the JLL package and creating an `overrides` directory, it is easy to get complete control over the local JLL package state.
+Through a combination of `dev`'ing out the JLL package and creating an `override` directory, it is easy to get complete control over the local JLL package state.

 ## Overriding a prebuilt JLL package's binaries